Code-Institute-Submissions/milestone-project-96/README.md

 I manually tested the website by using Google Developer Tools to check each individual page and the website as a whole worked on different devices and different screen sizes, including: Moto G4, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5 SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro.
 I also manually tested the site on my MacBook Air, iPad, and iPhone 11.

 ### Issues found
 * The Gallery page had four images per row for small screen sizes and upwards initially.
 By looking at the Google Developer Tools I could see this looked very overcrowded on iPad.
 Therefore I updated this to have 3 images per row for small screens, and 4 images per row for medium screens and upwards.
-I fixed this by hiding the fourth image on each row for small screens.
+I fixed this by hiding the fourth image on each row for smaller screens.

 * I initially used Bootstrap modal messages for the enquiry form and the contact form.
 However, this meant the user could submit the form, without completing the required fields.
 The form would require JavaScript to enable a message to appear correctly upon submission only when the required fields have been completed, therefore I decided to remove the modal messages.
-This is something that could be developed in the next stage of the website.
+This is something that could be developed in the next stage of the website if more knowledge of Javascript had been acquired.

 * I used https://favicon.io/ to generate a favicon for the project.
 I initially added the favicon to the 'images' folder however this didn't work.
 I looked at the Code Institute's Slack Community to see if anyone else had had this problem, and saw that the Favicon folder needed to be moved into the main directory.
 Once I did this, the favicon worked correctly.